magnesiumlabs/lasco/src/background-color/README.md

 # Background Color

-Utilities for applying background color of an element.
+Utilities for applying `background-color` to an element.

 ## Usage